TEAS Reading Study Guide

 Upgrade your studying with our TEAS study guide and flashcards:

 The TEAS has long been known as one of the most important exams for any aspiring nurse within the United States.
 No nursing student can apply to any school without first completing the TEAS and attaching their scores.
 Meant to assess how much incoming students know prior to beginning their first-year courses, the test updates on a regular basis to better keep up with frequently evolving curriculum.

-Several elements of the TEAS will stay unchanged.
-Just like previous incarnations of the exam, the TEAS 6 splits into four distinct sections: English and Language Usage, Reading, Science, and Mathematics.
+The TEAS 6 is split into four distinct sections: English and Language Usage, Reading, Science, and Mathematics.
 This page will tackle the Reading section of the TEAS 6, covering the differences between its new incarnation compared to the old, what you can expect to find on this newly updated version, and how you can effectively prepare for and approach the exam.